-- 91. This allocation provides additional funding to certain specialist higher education providers that recognises the higher cost and distinctive nature of their provision, and the public value that they bring to the sector.
-These providers contribute significantly to the diversity of the higher education provider landscape, and offer prospective students enhanced choice in their higher education experience.
-Allocations of specialist provider funding are periodically reviewed, with the last such review taking place in 2015-16. - 92.
-In October 2021, we consulted on the future approach to funding for specialist providers, with the outcomes of the consultation published in February 2022.
-To be eligible to receive this funding, a provider registered with us in the Approved (fee cap) category must meet criteria as a specialist provider and also be assessed as world-leading.
-We invited specialist providers to submit evidence that they met criteria for being world-leading, which has been assessed by the Specialist Provider Panel, set up as a time-limited committee of the OfS board. - 93.
-Following the panel's decisions, we undertook a further consultation in July 2022, seeking views on the formula method used to distribute specialist provider funding.
-Having considered the responses to this consultation, we are announcing allocations of specialist provider funding in December 2022 and will distribute a total of £58 million in the 2022-23 academic year.
+- 95. In October 2021, we consulted on the future approach to funding for specialist providers, with the outcomes of the consultation published in February 2022.46 To be eligible to receive this funding, a provider registered with us in the Approved (fee cap) category must meet criteria as a specialist provider and also be assessed as world-leading.
+We invited specialist providers to submit evidence that they met criteria for being world-leading, which was assessed by a Specialist Provider Panel, set up as a time-limited committee of the OfS board.47 - 96.
+We undertook a further consultation in July 2022, seeking views on the formula method used to distribute specialist provider funding.48 Having considered the responses to this consultation, we announced allocations of specialist provider funding in December 2022, reflecting the panel's decisions on which providers met the criteria for being world-leading.49 We will distribute a total of £58 million in the 2023-24 academic year; providers will receive the same allocations of specialist provider funding as 2022-23.